Privacy-Preserving Epidemiological Modeling on Mobile Graphs

-While it is simple to show that the above solution is adequate for semi-honest participants, malicious participants must be dealt with separately.
-A malicious participant, for example, could use the same query, say $\query_j$, in all $\threshold$ instances and retrieve only the block corresponding to $\query_j$ by dividing the result by $\threshold$.
-We use a simple verification scheme over the $\funcPirS$ functionality to prevent these manipulations.
-Its details are presented next.
+\paragraph{Malicious participants} \iffullversion While it is simple to show that the above solution is adequate for semi-honest participants, malicious participants must be dealt with separately. \fi A malicious participant, for example, could use the same query, say $\query_j$, in all $\threshold$ instances and retrieve only the block corresponding to $\query_j$ by dividing the result by $\threshold$.
+We present a simple verification scheme over the $\funcPirS$ functionality to prevent these manipulations.